binaryberry/Vending-Machine/README.md

 ###### Product
 		- knows its price
+		- knows its name
 ###### Coin
 		- knows its value
+		- knows its name
 ###### Container
 		- knows how many products it holds
 		- releases product